anouarbensaad/vulnx/README.md

   <a href="https://github.com/anouarbensaad/vulnx/wiki/Compatibility-&-Dependencies">Compatibility</a> •
 </p>

-**Vulnx** is An Intelligent Bot Auto [Shell Injector](https://github.com/anouarbensaad/vulnx/wiki/Usage#run-exploits) that detect Vulnerabilites in multiple types of Cms, fast cms detection,informations gathering and Vulnerabilite Scanning of the target like subdomains, ipaddresses, country, org, timezone, region, ans and more ...
+**Vulnx** is An Intelligent Bot Auto [Shell Injector](https://github.com/anouarbensaad/vulnx/wiki/Usage#run-exploits) that detect vulnerabilities in multiple types of Cms, fast cms detection,informations gathering and vulnerabilitie Scanning of the target like subdomains, ipaddresses, country, org, timezone, region, ans and more ...

-Instead of injecting each and every shell manually like all the other tools do, VulnX analyses the target website checking the presence of a Vulnerabilite if so the shell will be Injected.searching urls with [dorks](https://github.com/anouarbensaad/vulnx/wiki/Usage#searching-dorks) Tool.
+Instead of injecting each and every shell manually like all the other tools do, VulnX analyses the target website checking the presence of a vulnerabilitie if so the shell will be Injected.searching urls with [dorks](https://github.com/anouarbensaad/vulnx/wiki/Usage#searching-dorks) Tool.

 ### Features